notepad-plus-plus/npp-usermanual/content/docs/plugins.md

        Similar to npp-compatible-versions, you cannot have spaces inside or between the `[]`.
        You may leave out the _pluginminimum_ and/or _nppminimum_, as shown in the examples, but it likely doesn't make sense to leave out either of the maximums.

+   If both of those attributes are missing, it is interpreted that your plugin has no API calls that are incompatible with any version of Notepad++, and it will run with and not crash any version of Notepad++.
+Before submitting a plugin without those attributes, please be certain of the historical compatibility.
+Thank you.

 ### Do your PR to join plugin list